Internal States of Hadrons in Relativistic Reference Frames: Approximation of Lorentz Transformation Generators in the Second Quantization Representation

-The state Eq.\ref{eq:coord_cast} is an eigenstate for the total momentum of the system, which corresponds to the zero eigenvalue, so the action of the first summand of Eq.\ref{eq:M03_t} on this state trivially gives zero.
-Therefore, we will represent the second summand of Eq.\ref{eq:M03_t} as follows
+State \eqref{eq:coord_cast} is an eigenstate for the total momentum of the system and corresponds to its zero eigenvalue.
+Therefore, the action of the first term in \eqref{eq:M03_t} on this state is trivial and gives zero.
+So let us consider the second term in \eqref{eq:M03_t}.
+We introduce the following notation for it:

-In order to act by this operator on the state of two-particle system Eq.\ref{eq:coord_cast}, we shall construct a nonrelativistic approximation for the energy density ${{T}_{00}}\left( {\mathbf{r}} \right)$.
-For the solution of this problem it is most convenient to use the representation of second quantization, because in this representation the Hamiltonian is written as an integral from some operator-valued function, which can be taken as nonrelativistic limit of the energy density.
+In order to act by this operator on state of the two-particle system \eqref{eq:coord_cast}, we have to construct a non-relativistic approximation for the energy density ${{T}_{00}}\left( {\mathbf{r}} \right)$.
+The most convenient way to solve this problem is to use second-quantization representation, because Hamiltonian is represented here as an integral of a certain operator-valued function, which can be adopted as the non-relativistic limit of the energy density.